A SMALL CHAPEL HOUSED IN A CAVE

 WELL PRESERVED DEPICTIONS

-Visitors are greeted by a depiction of Saint Onuphrius at the entrance.
-The niches on either side, once inside, feature both the Saints Cosmas and Damian, with Saint Hieromartyr Hermolaus depicted above.
-The wall to the right of the entrance includes scenes of the Fiery Furnace, Saint George and the Dragon, Saint Mary of Egypt, and Saint Zosimas.
-The wall to the left depicts Saint Anastasia.
-Other walls depict the Evangelists Mark and Luke, which are opposite scenes depicting Saint John the Theologian with the Saints Prochorus and Matthew.
-The ceiling features a depiction of the Holy Trinity surrounded by a triple aureole.
-This design is obviously inspired by Western traditions, which hints that the site might have been converted to a Latin monastery at some point.
+On entering the chapel, visitors are greeted by a depiction of Saint Onuphrius.
+The niches on either side feature both Saints Cosmas and Damian.
+Saint Hieromartyr Hermolaus is also depicted immediately above on the ceiling, which also has a depiction of the Holy Trinity surrounded by a triple aureole.
+The walls on either side of the entrance include scenes of the Fiery Furnace, Saint George and the Dragon, Saint Mary of Egypt, Saint Zosimas, and Saint Anastasia.
+Other depictions include the Evangelists Mark and Luke, along with Saint John the Theologian, and the Saints Prochorus and Matthew.
+There is also evidence that some of the designs were inspired by Western traditions.
+This hints that the site might have been converted to a Latin monastery at some point, although no texts indicating this currently exist.

-Please note that although photos are allowed, flash photography is strictly prohibited to protect the images.
+Please note: Although photos are allowed, flash photography is strictly prohibited to protect the images.